-That’s why bloggers also often choose to post sponsored content.
-Affiliate posts are put up on a blog with the blogger recommending, reviewing, or just plain talking about the affiliate’s product.
-Every time a reader clicks the product link from the blog and makes a purchase, the blogger receives a portion of the profit as a commission.
+That’s why writers also often choose to post sponsored content.
+Affiliate posts are put up on a blog with the recommending, reviewing, or just plain talking about the affiliate’s product.
+Every time a reader clicks the product link from the blog and makes a purchase, they receive a portion of the profit as a commission.

 So what makes more money overall?

-Which makes more money overall, websites or blogs?
+Which makes more money overall?
 That’s the crux of the issue.
 They both make money but in different ways.
 They both also have costs associated with creation and maintenance, whether the cost is in currency or time spent on upkeep.

 Websites are more difficult to create, and often businesses will hire someone to create theirs.
 You can create blogs yourself or can have add-ons like premium themes that cost money.
-For either a blog or website, you’ll need to pay for your own domain name, web hosting, and often a content management platform.
+For either one, you’ll need to pay for your own domain name, web hosting, and often a content management platform.